reactome/reactome_galaxy/README.md

 #### Running Tools in Galaxy

-Once installed in a Galaxy instance, the tools can be accessed through the Galaxy interface:
+Once installed in a Galaxy instance, the tools can be accessed through the Galaxy interface.
+Please refer to the help provided in the Galaxy tool for documentation on running the tool and the input and output data supported.

-**Reactome Analysis Tool**:
-1. Navigate to the **Tools** panel in Galaxy
-2. Look for **Reactome** in the tool list (typically under pathway analysis or similar category)
-3. Select your analysis type:
-    - **Gene Analysis**: Upload a gene list file or paste identifiers
-    - **Tissue Analysis**: Provide gene list and select target tissue
-    - **Species Analysis**: Compare pathways across species
-4. Configure parameters:
-    - **Reactome URL**: Usually pre-set to the current release
-    - **Input format**: Select appropriate identifier type (UniProt, Ensembl, etc.)
-    - **Output options**: Choose desired result formats
-5. **Execute** the analysis
-6. Results will appear in your Galaxy history as downloadable files

-**ReactomeGSA Tool**:
-1. Find **ReactomeGSA** in the Tools panel
-2. Upload your expression data or gene sets
-3. Configure GSA-specific parameters:
-    - **Analysis method**: Choose statistical approach
-    - **Species**: Select organism
-    - **Pathway database**: Configure Reactome options
-4. **Run** the gene set analysis
-5. Download results including pathway enrichment and visualization files

-**Input File Formats**:
-- Plain text files with one gene/protein identifier per line
-- CSV files with gene lists and optional expression data
-- Standard Galaxy datasets from previous analysis steps

-**Output Files**:
-- **CSV results**: Pathway enrichment statistics and gene mappings
-- **HTML reports**: Interactive visualizations and summaries
-- **Graphics**: Pathway diagrams and plots (when applicable)

 ## Distribution

-### Conda Package
+### Bioconda Package

-The Reactome Galaxy tools are distributed via Conda, which handles dependency management for the Galaxy platform.
+The Reactome Galaxy tools are distributed via bioconda, which handles dependency management for the Galaxy platform.
 The tools automatically install required dependencies when deployed in a Galaxy instance.

+The conda packaging and integration with galaxy is tested as part of the integrated tests above, but to actually release to bioconda the recipes must be added to the [central bioconda recipe repo](https://github.com/bioconda/bioconda-recipes) and follow their [contribution workflow](https://bioconda.github.io/contributor/workflow.html)

 **Installation in Galaxy**:
 - Tools are installed through Galaxy's tool installation interface